tiy-tpa/sense-sense-api/README.md

-# One List API
+# Sensei Sense API

-Ruby on Rails backed for a simple todo list.
+Ruby on Rails backed for the sensei sense game

 ---